ashwinmohan81/anomaly_detection/README.md

   - `anomaly_rate`: 0.0 or 1.0 (since only 1 row per entity)
   - `confidence_breakdown`: Count of different confidence levels
   - `input_attributes`: Original input data values for this entity
-  - `predictions`: Array of boolean predictions for this entity
-  - `anomaly_indicators`: Array of clear anomaly indicators for this entity

 **Anomaly Indicators:**
 - **`NORMAL`**: Record is normal (not anomalous)